-Fun fact: When the picture was taken in India, I checked on the daily sales for my business.
-Here’s the sales receipt from the previous day was for $14,591.
+Fun fact: When that picture was taken in India, I checked on the daily sales for my business.
+The sales receipt from the previous day was for $14,591.
 That’s how much my business brought in in one day, with no office and no conference rooms.

 I know this is unusual — but it’s not an accident.

 It’s the result of building a business that supports my Rich Life.